Steffo99/flyingsnake/README.md

 The blocks layer contains the colors of the blocks present in the world.

 It can be selected exclusively with the `--blocks` flag, or turned off with the `--no-blocks` flag.

+If the blocks are painted, they will be colored with the paint color.
+You can turn off paint colors with the `--no-paints` flag.

 ![The blocks layer](https://i.imgur.com/E05kgOA.png)